 Category 3 Administrative transfers may be made to: avoid concentration of the most economically and socially deprived families, correct occupancy standards, or address situations that interfere with peaceful enjoyment of the premises.

-These transfers will not take priority over new admissions.
+These transfers may but are not required to take priority over new admissions.

-They will be processed at the rate of not to impose an administrative or maintenance burden on DHA.
+They will be processed at the rate of not to impose an administrative or maintenance burden on RHA.